 Level 3 | Skilled Nursing Facilities

 THESE facilities are why there’s a stereotype around “nursing homes.”
 They have hospital beds, medical (MD and RN, generally) staff on hand.
 People move into a facility like this if they need medications through an IV or require more care than an assisted living facility can handle.

 Pricing on these facilities vary, but they’re sometimes partially paid for by insurance.

-Section Two: How Do People Pay for This??
+Elder Care Section 2: How Do People Pay for This??